A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 semantic and instance segmentation

 Can you identify the difference between these two?
-Both the images are using image segmentation to identify and locate the people present.
+Both images use image segmentation techniques to identify and locate the people present.

 • In image 1, every pixel belongs to a particular class (either background or person).
 Also, all the pixels belonging to a particular class are represented by the same color (background as black and person as pink).
 This is an example of semantic segmentation

-• Image 2 has also assigned a particular class to each pixel of the image.
+• Image 2 also assigns a particular class to each pixel of the image.
 However, different objects of the same class have different colors (Person 1 as red, Person 2 as green, background as black, etc.).
 This is an example of instance segmentation

 semantic and instance segmentation

 Let me quickly summarize what we’ve learned.
 If there are 5 people in an image, semantic segmentation will focus on classifying all the people as a single instance.
-Instance segmentation, on the other hand. will identify each of these people individually.
+Instance segmentation, however, will identify each of these people individually.

 Region-based Segmentation